evolvedbinary/hsg-project-wiki/Setup.md

 ### Updating from our old setup?

-If you set up your computer using our [old architecture](Setup), which was based on SVN, please pay attention to the following changes:
+If you set up your computer using our [old architecture](Setup-(old)), which was based on SVN, please pay attention to the following changes:

 - You will need to download the new version of eXist from the link below.
 - You will need oXygen 17.1.
 Check the version of your oXygen via the `Help > About` menu.